Omar-Talabay/Object-Detection-in-an-Urban-Environment/README.md

 ### Set up
 First of all, these experments are done in Udacity workspace.
 Therefore, the packages used are listed in the requirements.txt file.
-To run the experements, There six components I will explain as follows.
+To run the experements, There different components I will explain as follows.

 First step: Exploratory Data Analysis.ipynb
 * At the beginning, the data were located at data/waymo/training_and_validation